Searching for $^4\overline{L}i$ by momentum correlation function of $\overline{p}-^3\overline{H}e$: RESULTS AND DISCUSSION

-Fig. \ref{CF_anti} shows the prediction of correlation functions with/without ${}^4\overline{L}i$ for central Au+Au collisions at $\sqrt{S_{NN}}$ = 200 GeV.
-The effect of the Coulomb interaction between $\overline{p}$ and $\overline{H}e$ dominates the correlation functions.
-The size of our emitted source is relatively large due to the central collisions, so the short-range strong interaction between $\overline{p}$ and $\overline{H}e$ has very little effect to our correlation function.
-We expect that the strong interaction would play more important role for the correlation function of peripheral collision.
-The correlation function containing ${}^4\overline{L}i$ decay is shown as red filled circles.
-It shows a significant peak at $k^*$ around 0.073 GeV comparing to the correlation function without ${}^4\overline{L}i$ decay.
-The strength of the peak is actually determined by the ratio of ${}^3\overline{H}e$ and ${}^4\overline{L}i$ yield in our phase space.
-With larger relative yield for ${}^4\overline{L}i$, we would expect larger strength peak in our correlation function.
-In principal, we can measure the ${}^4\overline{L}i$ yield by measuring the correlation function of $\overline{p}-{}^3\overline{H}e$.
-As a contrast, we also show the correlation functions of ${p}-{}^3{He}$ with/without ${}^4{Li}$ in Fig. \ref{CF_Li4}.
-They show a very similar structure as the $\overline{p}-{}^3\overline{H}e$ correlation functions.
+Fig.~\ref{CF_anti} shows the prediction of correlation functions with/without $\rm{\overline{{}^4Li}}$ for central (peripheral) Au+Au collisions at $\sqrt{S_{NN}}$ = 200 GeV.
+The effect of the Coulomb interaction between $\rm{\overline{p}}$ and $\rm{\overline{{}^3He}}$ dominates the correlation functions.
+The size of our emission source is relatively large due to the central collisions, so the short-range strong interaction between $\rm{\overline{p}}$ and $\rm{\overline{{}^3He}}$ has little effect to our correlation function.
+The correlation function containing $\rm{\overline{{}^4Li}}$ decay is shown as filled red circles in Fig.~\ref{CF_anti}.
+The upper panel shows a significant peak at $k^*$ around 0.073 GeV/$c$ in comparison with the correlation function without $\rm{\overline{{}^4Li}}$ decay in central collisions.
+The lower panel of Fig.~\ref{CF_anti} shows that for the peripheral collisions, the position of the peak of the correlation function containing $\rm{\overline{{}^4Li}}$ decay keeps almost the same due to the same decay kinematics.
+The strength of the peak is actually determined by the ratio of $\rm{\overline{{}^3He}}$ and $\rm{\overline{{}^4Li}}$ yield in the same collision system in our phase space.
+With larger relative yield for $\rm{\overline{{}^4Li}}$, we would expect stronger peak in our correlation function.
+Therefore, we can principally measure the $\rm{\overline{{}^4Li}}$ yield by measuring the correlation function of $\rm{\overline{p}}$-$\rm{\overline{{}^3He}}$.

+According to the error of the obtained correlation function, the number of events required for experimental measurement of $\rm{\overline{{}^4Li}}$ can be estimated on an order of magnitude.
+When the number of counted events is larger, the error of the correlation function will of course become smaller.
+Assuming that error reaches one third of the height of the signal peak, it shall be difficult to see the $\rm{\overline{{}^4Li}}$ signal.
+According to the assumption, about 1 billion 200 GeV Au+Au events are required for the experiment.
+However, due to the effect of detector efficiency, the number of events required for experiments may be underestimated.

+As a comparison, we also show the correlation functions of $\rm{proton}$-$\rm{{}^3{He}}$ with/without $\rm{{}^4{Li}}$ in Fig. \ref{CF_Li4}.
+Here the ratio of the multiplicity of the antiproton and the proton produced in the central (peripheral) collisions is set as 0.77 (0.8) according to the STAR data~\cite{star034909}.
+They show a very similar structure as the $\rm{\overline{p}}$-$\rm{\overline{{}^3He}}$ correlation functions.